 Giving the child a snack or beverage containing calcium (like milk or yogurt) will help prevent the stomach upset because calcium binds with fluoride.

 Training toothpaste does not have fluoride.
 In order to get kids excited about brushing their teeth, it is often flavored with fruit or bubble-gum.
 The flavoring and the pictures of kids’ favorite cartoons on the package can make it irresistible for kids to eat.
 Training toothpaste is usually sweetened with sorbitol, which can have a mild laxative effect.

 Despite its safety, toothpaste is considered medicine and should be treated and stored as such.
 If you are concerned because someone swallowed toothpaste, do not make them vomit.
 Call Poison Control for treatment advice.
 Poison Control will calculate the dose of fluoride or other ingredients possibly swallowed and tell you exactly what to do.

-If you think someone might have swallowed toothpaste, call Poison Control right away at 1-800-222-1222.
-If no symptoms are present yet, you can also get help using the webPOISONCONTROL® online tool.
+If you think someone might have swallowed toothpaste, call Poison Control right away at 1-800-222-1222 or use the webPOISONCONTROL® tool for online guidance.

 Serkalem Mekonnen, RN, BSN, MPH

 Centers for Disease Control and Prevention.
 [Recommendations for using fluoride to prevent and control dental caries in the United States].
 MMWR.
 2001;50(RR-14):1-42.

 Wong MC, Clarkson J, Glenny AM, et al. Cochrane reviews on the benefits/risks of fluoride toothpastes.
 J Dent Res.
 2011;90:573-9.